 The Practice may conduct Medicines Management Reviews of medications prescribed to its patients.
 This service performs a review of prescribed medications to ensure patients receive the most appropriate, up to date, and cost effective treatments.
-This service is provided by our clinicians and Pharmacists provided by NHS Tayside.
+This service is provided by our clinicians, our employed Pharmacist and Pharmacists provided by NHS Tayside.